iammmiru/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Can seemingly random noise in a data set can have meaningful information at all?
+Can seemingly random noise in a data set have meaningful information?
 You would be surprised how much insights we can extract out of noisy and massive data.

 I develop models to understand stochastic systems where constituting elements move randomly with some global and/or local trends.
 I predict such systems' behaviors based on their statistical properties.